Skip to main content

 There's a very counter-intuitive phenomenon.

-Many people write prompts for agents that are extremely detailed—step 1 do this, step 2 do that, 1-2-3-4-5-6.
-The result is that agent performance drops off a cliff.
-Not just a little, but drastically.
+Many people write prompts for agents that are incredibly detailed: step one do this, step two do that, 1-2-3-4-5-6.
+The result?
+The agent's performance drops sharply.
+Not by a little—a cliff-like drop.

-The reason is simple: the level of thinking in your prompts may not match its own decision-making level.
-What you wrote becomes shackles.
-It was doing fine originally, but your instructions drag it down, and its adaptability weakens as well.
+The reason is simple: the level of thinking in your prompt may not match the level of its own decision-making.
+What you write becomes shackles.
+It was doing fine on its own, but your instructions drag it down, and its ability to adapt weakens as well.

-What method should we use to equip agents with context?
-How do we optimize their behavior?
-Should we do RL-related research?
+What method should you actually use to equip an agent with context?
+How do you optimize its behavior?
+Should you do RL-related research?
 Honestly, there's no standard answer.
-Everyone sits there saying, models are getting stronger, great.
-But how to observe agent behavior within a system and improve it toward goals—everyone is still scratching their heads.
+Everyone is sitting around saying, the models are getting stronger, great.
+But how to observe agent behavior within a system and improve it around specific goals—people still have no clue.

-For example, metrics like task success rate—how do you push that up?
-And once it's up, how do you drive costs down?
+For example, take metrics like task success rate.
+How do you push it up?
+And after pushing it up, how do you drive costs down?

-From a product perspective, the decisive factor has shifted from code to agent.
-Whoever has better agent performance wins.
-If you have good performance and low costs too, then there's no contest.
+From a product perspective, the decisive advantage has shifted from code to agent.
+Whoever has the best-performing agent wins.
+If it's also low-cost while performing well, then there's nothing left to compete over.

-Some companies in the industry are doing research in this area.
-Not necessarily training models from scratch—many improve agent behavior through post-training with data, or adding runtime to models.
-Like MiroThinker—though the company isn't very famous, their research direction is interesting, trying to build differentiation through product capabilities at the agent behavior level.
+There are companies in the industry doing research in this area.
+Not necessarily training models from scratch—many improve agent behavior through post-training with data and adding runtime to models.
+Take MiroThinker, for example: although the company isn't very well-known, their research direction is quite interesting, trying to build differentiation through product strength at the agent behavior level.

 Starting from 2026, I believe agent behavior will become a genuine product and technology direction.

-The things traditional software engineers do will be drastically compressed within this year.
-But it's not that there's no direction left.
-The gap between products will ultimately manifest in agents—whose agent performs well and costs little.
+The things traditional software engineers do will be massively compressed within this year.
+But that doesn't mean there are no directions left.
+The gap between products will ultimately manifest in the agent—whose agent performs well and costs less.

-If you're worried your original skills are being replaced, my advice is to study agents.
+If you're worried that your original skills are being replaced, my advice is to study agents.

 This is a genuinely hard problem.
-Coding agents can help you write code and build products, but they can't help themselves optimize their own behavior.
-The results differ from what you imagined, there's little certainty, and you don't know how to continuously improve.
+A coding agent can help you write code and build products, but it can't help itself optimize its own behavior.
+The results don't match what you imagined, there's little certainty, and you don't know how to continuously improve.
 But it's precisely because it's hard that real differentiation is possible here.

 Recommended Reading